cybercongress/cybercongress/ecosystem/Cyber Homestead doc.md

 This leaves us with a clearer picture of which funds and donations go where.
 The whole distribution can be viewed in the [launch kit repo](https://github.com/cybercongress/launch-kit/blob/0.1.0/distribution/README.md).

 ### CYB and THC
+First thing first, lets creare a simple breakdown:

+CYB tokens:
+- Gift allocated to over 1 million addresses: 10% of CYB
+- cyber~Congress: 10% of CYB (our task is to dilute this share to 2% over 10-20 years)
+- seed donors: 6% of CYB
+- Other public allocation: 74% of CYB

+THC tokens (governance tokens):
+- 10% cyber~Congress
+- 90% Public allocation

 - tokens and utility
 - transactions